astridx/meinblog/sik/r/complete-firebase-authentication-react-tutorial/index.md

 ---
-date: "2018-11-20T07:50:46+02:00"
+date: '2018-11-20T07:50:46+02:00'
-title: "A Firebase in React Tutorial for Beginners [2019]"
+title: 'A Firebase in React Tutorial for Beginners [2019]'
-description: "A beginners tutorial to learn Firebase in React for business application with authentication, authorization and a real-time database.
-The tutorial gives you the perfect React Firebase boilerplate project ..."
+description: 'A beginners tutorial to learn Firebase in React for business application with authentication, authorization and a real-time database.
+The tutorial gives you the perfect React Firebase boilerplate project ...'
-categories: ["Starter", "React", "Firebase"]
-keywords: ["react firebase", "react firebase tutorial", "react authentication", "react firebase authentication tutorial", "react session", "react authorization", "react protected routes"]
+categories: ['Starter', 'React', 'Firebase']
+keywords:
+  [
+    'react firebase',
+    'react firebase tutorial',
+    'react authentication',
+    'react firebase authentication tutorial',
+    'react session',
+    'react authorization',
+    'react protected routes',
+  ]
-hashtags: ["#100DaysOfCode", "#ReactJs"]
+hashtags: ['#100DaysOfCode', '#ReactJs']
-banner: "./images/banner.jpg"
+banner: './images/banner.jpg'
-author: ""
+author: ''
-contribute: ""
+contribute: ''
 ---

 <Sponsorship />

-*Interested in reading this tutorial as one of many chapters in my advanced React with Firebase book?
-Checkout the entire [The Road to Firebase](https://roadtofirebase.com) book that teaches you to create business web applications without the need to create a backend application with a database yourself.*
+_Interested in reading this tutorial as one of many chapters in my advanced React with Firebase book?
+Checkout the entire [The Road to Firebase](https://roadtofirebase.com) book that teaches you to create business web applications without the need to create a backend application with a database yourself._

 This comprehensive tutorial walks you through a real-world application using React and Firebase.
 React is used to display applications in web browsers and to store local state in components, while Firebase is used for authentication, authorization, and managing a realtime database.